wiffair/Dug/README.md

 * NOC:

     Stops the display of the standard output - can be used with either the CSV or JSON options.

+Unless otherwise specified, all source code hosted on this repository is licensed under the GPLv3 license.
+See the [LICENSE](https://github.com/wiffair/Dug?tab=GPL-3.0-1-ov-file#readme) file for more details.